Table of Contents

 Despite their differences, these traditions all reflect a shared human desire: to begin again with hope.

-Looking Ahead: From New Year’s Day to the Year of the Fire Horse
+Looking Ahead: The 2026 Year of the Fire Horse

-As the world steps into a new calendar year, the rhythm of Chinese time continues—layered, cyclical, and rich with meaning.
-We invite you to explore this journey further through our upcoming Fire Horse New Year stories and collections.
+The Horse in the Chinese zodiac is traditionally associated with vitality, movement, courage, and unyielding energy.
+The "Fire" element adds passion and transformation to this mix.
+As the world steps into a new calendar year, we invite you to explore this journey further through our upcoming Fire Horse New Year collections.

 May the year ahead bring renewal, warmth, and inspiration—wherever you are in the world.